sushantaryal/laravel-vue-breeze-backend/README.md

 -   [x] Heroicons
 -   [x] Headless UI
 -   [x] Trix editor with file upload and delete
+-   [x] TipTap editor with file upload and delete
+-   [x] Svg map of Nepal (np and en) with all districts
 -   [ ] Dropzone
 -   [ ] Intervention Image